DimitarDimitrov2001/EMM-Friends-Project/README.md

 # EMM Friends Project

 ## Overview
 This project studies the Friends TV series by combining subgroup discovery (SD) with natural language processing (NLP).
-We extract sentiment, emotion, and humor scores from dialogue, engineer episode-level features, and then run SD experiments to uncover interpretable behavioral patterns that relate to episode ratings.
+We extract NLP features from every episode script, and then run SD experiments to uncover interpretable behavioral patterns that relate to episode ratings.

 ## Data Sources
 - Friends dialogue scripts, made by Bree Nguyen and Blesson Densil: https://www.kaggle.com/datasets/brzy56/friends-tv-television-scripts-all-dialogue-csv